o-lim/bam/README.md

       used for non-preprocessor flags as well.
 Not to be confused with "CXX" (which follows).

-  is_builtin [boolean] (optional)
-      Specifies whether or not the "toolchain_type" is a built-in toolchain that is included as part of the Bam build system.
-Templates for built-in toolchains are automatically imported.
-If this is set to false, you must manually import your toolchain templates.

-  lintasm [string] (optional)
-      The lint executable to run for assembly source files.

-      Defaults to "flint".

-  lintcc [string] (optional)
-      The lint executable to run for C source files.

-      Defaults to "flint".

-  lintcxx [string] (optional)
-      The lint executable to run for C++ source files.

-      Defaults to "flint".

-  lint_forwards [list of strings] (optional)
-      List of additional variable names to forward to the lint toolchain.

-  deps [list of strings] (optional)
-      Just forwarded to the toolchain definition.

-  post_link [string] (optional)
-      The content of this string, if specified, will be run as a separate command following the the link command.

   executable_extension [string] (optional)
       If this string is specified it will be used for the file extension for an executable, rather than using no extension; targets will still be able to